dennissxz/data-science-handbook/_sources/34-clustering/00-clustering.md

 - **flat**: specify the number of clusters at the beginnings, and the output are the assignment of data points to clusters.

 - **hierarchical**: do not specify the number of cluster at the beginnings.
-  - bottom-up: view each single data point as a cluster, iteratively merge two smaller clusters to a larger cluster by some rule.
+  - bottom-up (agglomerative): view each single data point as a cluster, iteratively merge two smaller clusters to a larger cluster by some rule.
-  - top-down: start from a single cluster consisting all data points, iteratively split a large clusters into two smaller clusters by some rule.
+  - top-down (divisive): start from a single cluster consisting all data points, iteratively split a large clusters into two smaller clusters by some rule.

 We will introduce several methods.